Services: Business Risk Management

 1- Inter-company agreements

-A data security program for personal data protection may be required by applicable statutes or regulations, whether in the U.S. or the GDPR, or implemented as a best practice.
+A data protection program for personal data and sensitive business information may be required by applicable statutes or regulations, whether in the U.S. or the GDPR, or implemented as a best practice.
 It is an internal program that forces organization to consider the adequacy of their data and security practices, and it can be a defense against liability in the event of a data security incident.
-U.S. companies should create and maintain a data security program as part of their overall data governance strategy.
-We can provide you with a data security program tool kit that you can adapt to your needs.
+U.S. companies should create and maintain a data protection program as part of their overall data governance strategy.
+We can provide you with a Data Protection Toolkit that you can adapt to your needs.

 3- Business insurance